certbot/certbot/certbot/docs/using.rst

 files that can be found in ``/etc/letsencrypt/renewal``.
 See `Modifying the Renewal Configuration of Existing Certificates`_ for more information about modifying certificate specific options.
-Note that it is not recommended to modify these certificate specific renewal configuration files manually.
+Note that it is not recommended to modify these certificate-specific renewal configuration files manually.

 By default no cli.ini file is created (though it may exist already if you installed Certbot via a package manager, for instance).